liu-bodong/Lennard-Jones-Cluster/README.md

 # Lennard-Jones-Cluster
-A numerical analysis approach to optimize the total Lennard-Jones Energy for N-particle system
+Model Lennard-Jones Energy Clusters that optimize the total Lennard-Jones Energy for N-particle system